achernodub/targer/README.md

-# BiLSTM-CNN-CRF-tagger
+# BiLSTM-CNN-CRF tagger

-BiLSTM-CNN-CRF tagger is a Pytorch-based implementation of "mainstream" neural tagging scheme based on works [Lample, et. al., 2016](https://arxiv.org/pdf/1603.01360.pdf) and [Ma et. al., 2016](https://arxiv.org/pdf/1603.01354.pdf).
+BiLSTM-CNN-CRF tagger is a PyTorch implementation of "mainstream" neural tagging scheme based on works [Lample, et. al., 2016](https://arxiv.org/pdf/1603.01360.pdf) and [Ma et. al., 2016](https://arxiv.org/pdf/1603.01354.pdf).
 The evaluation of f1 score is provided using  standard Perl script for CoNNL-2003 shared task by Erik Tjong Kim Sang, version: 2004-01-26.